Milkshiift/GoofCord/README.md

 - You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).

 ### What's the difference between ArmCord and GoofCord? 🤷‍♂️
 - GoofCord takes the minimalist approach, intentionally shedding features that most users find non-essential.
-Our top priority?
-Guarding your privacy, we are trying our best!
+Our top priority is guarding your privacy, though there may not be much to improve.
+Additionally, it stands out with its unique philosophy and distinct future plans.

 ## Credits 🙌